 In the fourth semester students are highly encouraged to complete a final project.
 This may take the form of an exhibit or a publication.
 The project course is worth nine ECTS credits.

 The number of mandatory and elective modules needed to complete the certificate program is a minimum of 33 ECTS credits (at least 14 semester hours).

 For more information about the details of the program, please see the program structure.

-It is possible to repeat a module (WP14 and WP15 excluded).
-Repeating a module is only possible if a student does this at the next possible date.
-The better result will then be considered.
+In order to improve your grade it is possible to repeat a module exam once (WP38 and WP39 excluded).
+This is only possible at the next offered exam date.
+The better result will be considered.top